kubeshop/testkube/docs/docs/0-testkube-cloud/10-architecture.md

 ## Testkube networking

-To simplify networking connections Testkube Agent is able to create tunnel to Testkube Cloud clusters.
+To simplify networking connections Testkube Agent is able to create connection to Testkube Cloud clusters, Agent is registering itself into
+Testkube Cloud and shows as new environment.
 The main idea of it is to allow Testkube Cloud to send commands which Testkube in Agent mode will manage.
+Connection is done from Testkube Agent to Testkube Cloud.

 Testkube Agent after installing connects to Testkube Cloud, and starts listening for the commands.
 Additionally Agent is connecting to usual Testkube Cloud REST API.